 Let's create a simple PVC to test if Ceph cluster is working fine:

 ⚡ cat <<EOF | kubectl create -f - kind: PersistentVolumeClaim apiVersion: v1 metadata: name: myclaim spec: accessModes: - ReadWriteOnce resources: requests: storage: 8Gi storageClassName: rook-block EOF ⚡ kubectl get pvc NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE myclaim Bound pvc-5f162665-1fa5-11e8-9056-525400474652 8Gi RWO rook-block 3s

-There are a lot of options for how to configure Ceph cluster.
-Sometimes you have mixed drive types and you want to have different pools for them.
+There are many options for how to configure a Ceph cluster.
+Sometimes you have mixed drive types, and you want to have different pools for them.
 For example, fast storage with SSDs and slow with HDDs.
 Also, you may want to tune the Ceph cluster a little bit, but all those are advanced features.
-I recommend that you learn more about Ceph before moving forward with Rook.
+You should learn more about Ceph before moving forward with Rook.

 A few weeks ago Rook became CNCF project which is good news.
 Keep in mind that Rook is not production ready yet, and some things can change.
 Can't wait to put it in place someday for large on-premises distributed storage.
 For any questions or concerns, please leave a comment.
 Stay tuned for the next one.